Depersonalization: Treatment

-Research
+Research directions

+Interest in DPDR has increased over the past few decades, leading to a large accumulation of literature on dissociative disorders.
+There has been a shift towards the use of research studies, rather than case studies to understand depersonalization.
+However, there remains a lack of solid consensus on its definition and scales used for assessment.
+Salami and colleagues argued that studies of electrophysiological depersonalization-derealization markers are urgently needed, and that future research should use analysis methods that can account for the integration of interoceptive and exteroceptive signals.

 The Depersonalisation Research Unit at the Institute of Psychiatry in London conducts research into depersonalization disorder.
 Researchers there use the acronym DPAFU (Depersonalisation and Feelings of Unreality) as a shortened label for the disorder.

 In a 2020 article in the Journal Nature, Vesuna, et al. describe experimental findings which show that layer 5 of the retrosplenial cortex is likely responsible for dissociative states of consciousness in mammals.

-Studies suggest transgender individuals who have not undergone gender transition experience higher rates of depersonalization and other dissociative symptoms than cisgender individuals.
-Transgender people who have undergone medical gender transition, such as hormone replacement therapy, have often been found to experience lessened symptoms of depersonalization.